-Emphasis in the MMV portfolio is being placed on developing drugs ar combinations that:
+Emphasis in the MMV portfolio is being placed on developing drugs and drug combinations that:

-- Are effective against drug-resistant strains of P. Falciparum; - $\bullet$ Improve patient compliance with the rapeutic regimens of 3 d ${}^{\!\scriptscriptstyle \mathcal{F}}$ - Have a low propensity to select for drug resistance; - Are safe in young children and pregnant women; - Have potential for use as intermittent preventive treat - Cost of product is no more than \$1.00 U.S. per tre-
+- Are effective against drug-resistant strains of P. Falciparum; - Improve patient compliance with therapeutic regimens of 3 days or less; - Have a low propensity to select for drug resistance; - Are safe in young children and pregnant women; - Have potential for use as intermittent preventive treatment in pregnancy; and, - Cost of product is no more than \$1.00 U.S. per treatment